Allows you to shoot with preset settings according to the scene.

 - Allows you to shoot indoor shots without using the flash and reduces subject blur.
 The product shoots burst images and combines them to create the image, reducing subject blur and noise.

-- To change the scene, rotate the control dial on the shooting screen and select a new scene.
+- To change the scene, rotate the control wheel on the shooting screen and select a new scene.

 - Under the following settings, the shutter speed is slower, so use of a tripod, etc. is recommended to prevent the image from blurring: